Last updated: January 2026

 - Allows better skin-to-skin bonding

-- Supports breastfeeding establishment At home: Wait until umbilical cord stump falls off (1-3 weeks) before giving tub baths.
+(WHO recommends delaying the first bath by at least 24 hours — or a minimum of 6 hours where 24 is not possible — to preserve vernix and reduce the risk of hypothermia and low blood sugar.)
+At home: Wait until umbilical cord stump falls off (1-3 weeks) before giving tub baths.
 Until then, do sponge baths only.

 Best Time of Day for Baths